-- Ladders must be inspected by a qualified person before being put into service. - Employees shall visually inspect ladders before use. - Never use painted ladders because defects may not show through. - If it is necessary to place a ladder in proximity to a doorway, barricade the door and post warning signs. - 3-point rule.
+- All ladders used by Kuharchik employees will be compliant with ANSI/OSHA standards - Ladders must be inspected by a qualified person before being put into service. - Damaged or defective ladders will be tagged "DO NOT USE" and removed from service immediately. - All ladders shall be used for the purposes for which they were designed. - Employees shall visually inspect ladders before use. - Never use painted ladders because defects may not show through. - If it is necessary to place a ladder in proximity to a doorway, barricade the door and post warning signs. - 3-point rule.
 While ascending or descending a ladder, hold at minimum with 1 hand at all times and both feet on rungs.
 Always maintain 3 points of contact. - Use a rope line if necessary to raise or lower materials.
 This will enable you to maintain 3 points of contact. - Always face the ladder. - Only one person on a ladder at a time. - Metal ladders are never to be used near or around electrical wiring or lines.

-Straight and extension ladders
+Straight and Extension Ladders